Nirmalkumardurai/bluebite-qa/Readme.txt

 3. Install Dependencies (if necessary)
 If you haven't installed dependencies before, run the following command to install Cypress and other dependencies listed in package.json.
 --npm install
+4.external data
+"If you want to provide external data for multiple submissions, please use the fixtures/customerdata.json file." otherwise, random data will be generated.

 4.Run Cypress Tests
 Run your Cypress tests using either Chrome in headed (visible browser) or headless (browser runs in the background) mode.